 Keywords: NLS, EGFR, prostate cancer.

-One of the prominent features of eukaryotic cells is the spatial separation of genetic materials from the translational machinery by the nuclear envelope (1,2).
-Molecules smaller than 40 kDa can passively diffuse through the nucleus envelope, whereas compounds greater than 40 kDa require an active transport (3) which is mediated by the signal peptide named as nuclear localization signal or sequence (NLS).
+One of the prominent features of eukaryotic cells is the spatial separation of genetic materials from the translational machinery by the nuclear envelope (1, 2).
+Molecules smaller than 40 kDa can passively diffuse through the nucleus envelope, whereas compounds greater than 40 kDa require an active transport, which is mediated by the signal peptide named as nuclear localization signal or sequence (NLS) (3).
 NLS guided transport is mediated by assisting proteins such as importins (1).
 NLS can be classified into two major categories: monopartite and bipartite (4).
 The monopartite NLS contains only one cluster of basic amino acids, while the bipartite NLS has two clusters of basic amino acids separated by a linker region of 10-12 residues (2, 5, 6).

-nEGFR plays essential roles in transcriptional regulation, protein kinase, and physical interactions with other molecules (9, 14).
-As a transcription regulator, nEGFR can activate the expression of various genes related to chromosome instability, cell proliferation, inflammation, and resistance to cancer drugs that include cyclin D1, iNOS, b-Myb, Aurora-A, cyclooxygenase-2, c-Myc, thymidylate synthase, BCRP, and STAT1 (9,11,13,14,16,17).
-Interestingly, nEGFR does not contain a DNA-binding domain, but can form a complex with other proteins to activate transcription (11, 16).
-The information on nEGFR and membrane EGFR interaction with other pathways during evolution is not well analyzed.
+nEGFR plays essential roles in transcriptional regulation, protein phosphorylation, and physical interactions with other molecules (9, 14).
+As a transcriptional regulator, nEGFR can activate the expression of various genes related to chromosome instability, cell proliferation, inflammation, and resistance to cancer drugs that include cyclin D1, iNOS, b-Myb, Aurora-A, cyclooxygenase-2, c-Myc, thymidylate synthase, BCRP, and STAT1 (9,11,13,14,16,17).
+Interestingly, nEGFR does not contain a DNA-binding domain but can form a complex with other proteins to activate transcription (11,16).
+The information on nEGFR and membrane EGFR crosstalk with other pathways during evolution is not well analyzed.
 Studying the protein-protein interaction maps during evolution would reveal the whole networks of nEGFR and membrane EGFR in differential signaling pathways for natural selection.

 Materials and Methods